UH System Policies and Procedures

 f.
 Information Technology Commitments

-All contracts affecting information technology that commit University resources equal to or exceeding $25,000 over a single year or multiple years, must be reviewed and approved by the Office of the Vice President for Information Technology, prior to execution.
-Consistent with EP2.210, this applies to all computer, information and network systems and services owned or administered by the University.
-This review and approval process is in addition to the procurement process administered by OPRPM.
+(1) Requires payment of $25,000 or more.
+All contracts affecting information technology that commit University resources equal to or exceeding $25,000 over a single year or multiple years must be reviewed and approved by OVPIT prior to execution.
+Consistent with EP 2.210, this applies to all computer, information and network systems and services owned or administered by the University.

 5. RecordsContracts as defined in this policy are University records.
 Retention of contract documents, including keeping the original signed contract, should follow EP 2.216 Institutional Records Management and Electronic Approvals/Signatures and AP 8.450 Records Management.

 C. Specific Provisions in ContractsWhen preparing contracts involving the University as a party, there are a number of common legal issues that may need to be addressed.
-The following provides guidelines for addressing some of these common legal issues.
+To assist you in your review of contract provisions, a contract issue checklist has been prepared and is attached as Appendix 11.
+The following section also provides guidelines for addressing some of these common legal issues.
 OGC may always be consulted on issues or concerns beyond the scope of this Policy and these guidelines, or when the third party rejects the University’s standard provisions or its Template Agreements.

 “Subject to Funding.
 To the extent that the University is: (1) obligated to perform under this Agreement, (2) obligated to make any payments under this Agreement, or (3) deemed liable under this Agreement, the University’s ability to satisfy such obligations or liabilities, particularly any obligations requiring the payment of any amount of monies, is limited to that which is permitted by law and is subject to the condition that funds are properly appropriated, allotted, or otherwise properly made available for the purpose of satisfying such obligations or liabilities.